 Breastfeed your baby.
 Breast milk only is recommended for at least 6 months.
 Breastfeeding lowers the risk for SIDS.
 It also protects your baby from many health problems.

 Home monitors for babies at risk.
 Avoid using cardiorespiratory monitors and commercial devices—wedges, positioners, and special mattresses—to help decrease the risk for SIDS and sleep-related infant deaths.
 Sleep positioning devices have never been shown to prevent SIDS.
 In rare cases, these devices have actually caused infant deaths.
 Although some electronic home monitors can detect and sound an alarm when a baby stops breathing, there is no evidence that such monitors can prevent SIDS.
 In 1986, the National Institutes of Health recommended that home monitors not be used for babies who do not have an increased risk for sudden unexpected death.
 The monitors may be recommended, however, for babies who have experienced one or more severe episodes during which they stopped breathing and required resuscitation or stimulation, premature babies with apnea (stopping breathing), and siblings of two or more SIDS babies.
 If an incident has occurred, or if a baby is on a monitor, parents need to know how to properly use and maintain the device, as well as how to resuscitate their baby if the alarm sounds.

 Offering pacifiers during sleep time.
 The American Academy of Pediatrics recommends that pacifiers be used for the first year of life during routine sleep and nap time.
-The pacifier should not be sugar coated.
 Pacifiers should be cleaned and replaced often.
-Breastfed infants should not be started on a pacifier until breastfeeding has been firmly established.
+Talk with your baby's health care provider about when you should use a pacifier.

 Are there any support groups for families who have experienced SIDS?